hack-gpon/hack-gpon.github.io/_ont_xgs/ont-fs-XGS-ONU-25-20NI.md

 ## Getting/Setting OMCI hardware version (ME 256)
 This setting must be changed with the `misc` CLI option and the `eqvid set "<hwver>"` command.
-For example, if the hardware version is like `abc123`:
+For example, if the desired hardware version is `abc123`:
 ```
 #ONT/system/misc> eqvid set "abc123"
 ```